VCGI/documentation/parceldata/parcel_data_stacked_polygons.md

 ORDER BY REPLACE(g.GLIST_SPAN,'-','');
 ```

-Because the RIGHT OUTER JOIN only adds the geometry for the parcel polygons with a SPAN match, a second join is neccesary to add the "unmatched" parcels (parcels polygons with no match in the D_GL2INT).
+Because the RIGHT OUTER JOIN only adds the geometry for the parcel polygons with a SPAN match, a second join is neccesary to add the "unmatched" parcels (parcels polygons with no match in D_GL2INT).
 A LEFT OUTER JOIN is used, which maintains all the parcel polygons records.
 The WHERE g.GIS_SPAN IS NULL command then filters for the unmatched parcels and adds those features to D_GL2PARCELS.

 ```sql
 INSERT INTO PARCEL_Admin.D_GL2PARCELS